kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Andy Watson."

 "Alright, Mrs. Watson.
 I am Doctor Jerry Spring and I will be caring for you."
-A couple more of hazmat suits came in at the same time, with a cart as well, and with what looked like food as well on top of the cart.
+A couple more of hazmat suits came in at the same time, with a cart as well.
+I can even see the prepared food on top of the cart.
+It wasn't recognizable to me though.
 "Do you know what year it is?"

 "Two thousand sixteen?"